gohryt/programming-languages-research/COMPILERS.md

 V8's **irregexp** is the JavaScript regex engine, and since 2019 it uses a hybrid compilation strategy: patterns are first compiled to an intermediate bytecode interpreter, and hot patterns are then JIT-compiled to native code via V8's regex-specific compiler.
 Originally irregexp compiled directly to native, but V8 moved the default to interpreted bytecode for cold-start latency, with JIT as an optimization trigger.

-In 2024, V8 began migrating regex compilation to **WebAssembly** — regex patterns compile to a Wasm module, which then benefits from V8's Wasm pipeline (Liftoff for fast baseline, Turbofan for optimization).
-This avoids maintaining a separate regex-specific JIT while gaining Wasm's tiered compilation for free.
-The approach is experimental but illustrates how a general JIT can subsume domain-specific JITs when the bytecode mapping is clean.
+V8's public regexp architecture remains centered on irregexp's own bytecode interpreter, tier-up to native code for hot patterns, and a separate non-backtracking fallback engine for eligible expressions.
+That fallback trades full JavaScript regexp generality for guaranteed linear behavior on patterns that avoid features such as backreferences and lookaround.
+This is not a general migration of regexp compilation to WebAssembly; it is a tiered regexp engine plus a restricted safe engine for ReDoS-sensitive cases.

-Like PCRE, JavaScript regex semantics include backtracking, so worst-case exponential time is possible.
-V8 adds per-pattern timeout heuristics to mitigate ReDoS attacks.
+Like PCRE, full JavaScript regex semantics include backtracking, so worst-case exponential time is possible for some patterns.
+V8 mitigates this for selected expressions by falling back to the non-backtracking engine when excessive backtracking is detected or when explicitly requested by flags.

 Source: https://v8.dev/blog/regexp-tier-up and https://v8.dev/blog/jsregexp